vickmuir/Backup/index.md

 {:important: .important}
 {:pre: .pre}

-# Getting started with EVault backup services
+# Getting started with backup services

 Backups ensure that your data is safely stored outside of your device and protected if it gets lost.
-EVault backup is an automated agent-based backup system that is managed through the EVault WebCC browser-based management utility.
+EVault backup is an automated agent-based backup system that is managed through the WebCC browser-based management utility.
 EVault provides users with a method to back up data between servers in one or more data centers on the {{site.data.keyword.BluSoftlayer_full}} Network.
 Administrators can set backups to follow a daily, weekly, or custom schedule that targets full systems, specific directories, or even individual files.
 Extra plug-ins ensure compatibility with software like Microsoft Exchange and Microsoft SQL, other types of third-party software, and enable users to complete a Bare Metal Restore, when necessary.

 ## Ordering EVault

 You can purchase EVault backup service in two ways.

-- Purchase EVault when you Order a Server
+- Purchase the service when you Order a Server
-- Purchase EVault as an Upgrade
+- Purchase the service as an Upgrade

 For information about pricing, see [backup storage](https://www.ibm.com/cloud/backup-and-restore){:new_window} and [EVault on IBM Cloud](https://www.ibm.com/cloud/evault/pricing){:new_window}.